storyblok/storyblok-demo-ecommerce-storefront/README.md

 ### Set your API Keys

-Set your API Keys in the `.env` file, for Storyblok and for Swell e-commerce.
+Set your API Keys in the `.env` file, for Storyblok and Swell e-commerce.
 Copy the `.env.example` file into `.env` file and fill all the listed parameters with your values:

 ```
 STORYBLOK_SPACE=your-storyblok-space-is